Ransomware protection costs are based on:

 If you’re still not convinced that a ransomware protection budget is worth it, we encourage you to see the average cost of ransomware recovery which is undoubtedly more than you will spend on proactive cyber security solutions.

 We predict ransomware will continue to evolve as malware developers reinvest their extortion dollars back into their ransomware.
-Ransomware has become a major cyber threat, making some companies go out of business and even linked to the death of a hospital patient who could not receive critical care due to a ransomware attack.
+Ransomware has become a major cyber threat, making some companies go out of business and even suspected as the cause of a hospital patient’s death who could not receive critical care due to a ransomware attack.

 As the saying goes… don’t be penny wise, pound foolish with ransomware protection.
 At some point, most organizations will find themselves in the crosshairs of these types of cyber attacks; don’t let this be your organization.